 If these methods do not work for you, or you are more active, other treatments may be used to help repair your knee and get you back on your feet.

-Surgical treatment involves repairing and rebuilding the ligament.
+Surgical treatment involves repairing and rebuilding, or replacing the ligament.
 In the past, this surgery required opening the knee to reconstruct the ACL.
 It was performed with success, but the rehabilitation process was slow.
-Today, doctors most often perform surgery
+Today, doctors most often perform arthroscopic surgery

 Physical therapy programs will help to restrengthen the knee with both conservative and surgical treatments.
 These programs will help you: Regain range of motionStrengthen the muscles around the kneeImprove balanceProtect the ligament from further damagePhysical training to get you on your skis again